dylanab/level-generator-prototype/README.md

 Currently, the generator divides a 4 x 4 grid of "room slots" - called an area - into a series of rooms, each denoted by a different color.
 Room slots that appear black are those that were not selected.

-There are no doors or walls yet (I'm making that next) but the rooms progress from one to the other in the following order: grey -> pink -> blue -> green -> red -> yellow
+There are no doors yet (I'm making that next) but the rooms progress from one to the other in the following order: grey -> pink -> blue -> green -> red -> yellow

 This "area" is meant represent one department of a space station, like Engineering, Security, or the Medbay.